Niger's president vows democracy will prevail after mutinous soldiers detain him and declare a coup

 Foreign Minister Hassoumi Massoudou issued a similar call on news network France 24, asking “all Nigerien democratic patriots to stand up as one to say no to this factious action.”

 He demanded the president's unconditional release and said talks were ongoing.
-Benin President Patrice Talon, head of the Economic Community of West African States, is expected to lead mediation efforts.
+The Economic Community of West African States regional grouping sent Benin President Patrice Talon to lead mediation efforts.

 Bazoum is a key ally in the West's efforts to battle jihadists linked to al-Qaida and the Islamic State group in Africa's Sahel region.
 Extremists in Niger have carried out attacks on civilians and military personnel, but the overall security situation is not as dire as in neighboring nations.

-Note: This story has been updated to correct that Benin President Patrice Talon is not the head of ECOWAS.
-He was tapped as their mediator.